In part 1 of our science lab safety guide we looked at the general safety rules that students should be complying with.

 In part 2 we will be looking at what is required for the classroom itself, what standards you should be striving for and what you can do to make sure that you are meeting the requirements.

 It’s important to provide access for students with disabilities, this includes mobility support, help for the deaf and/or blind or visually impaired.
-Putting in ramps or providing a support teacher can make all the difference to a disabled child’s learning experience and enjoyment.
+Putting in access ramps or providing a support teacher can make all the difference to a disabled child’s learning experience and enjoyment.

 There should be two exit options for the classroom; these should be wide enough to allow access for disabled children and equipment trolleys.
 The doors should open in the direction of travel, this is particularly important if the door is dealing with a large amount of people.
 The doors should also be able to be opened from the inside without a key, push bars are usually used to secure the doors.
 Finally, the exits should be clearly marked with signs.